Martine Ouellet: Federal

 The party's general council also approved paying Ouellet a salary of $95,000 as, without a seat in the House of Commons, she was not eligible for a parliamentary leader's salary.
-It also approved a supplementary payment, which would have resulted in a total salary of $200,000 once her term as a member of the Quebec National Assembly ends with the 2018 provincial election.
+It also approved a supplementary payment, which would have resulted in a total salary of $200,000 once her term as a member of the Quebec National Assembly ended with the 2018 provincial election.

 Opposition to Ouellet came to a breaking point on February 28, 2018 when seven MPs quit the caucus to sit as independents, citing Ouellet's alleged authoritarianism as their reason for leaving.
 The defections left the Bloc with a caucus of three MPs.
 More than 20 ex-Bloc MPs, including former leader Gilles Duceppe, issued an open letter supporting the seven current MPs who had resigned from caucus and demanding Ouellet's resignation.
 Nevertheless, after a lengthy meeting, the party's executive issued a statement supporting Ouellet's leadership but also stating that the seven rebels could keep their Bloc Québécois memberships and would not be expelled from the party for quitting the caucus, inviting them to return to the caucus in the future.
 However, on May 1, the seven MPs announced that they were severing all ties with the BQ and considering founding a new political party: Québec debout.

 On June 3, 2018, Ouellet was defeated in a leadership review, with 32% of members voting in favour of her continued leadership and 67% opposed.
 In a media conference held the day after the results were announced, Ouellet blamed party president and MP Mario Beaulieu, Gilles Duceppe, and the party's old guard for her defeat, accusing them of campaigning against her, and announced that she was resigning as party leader effective June 11, 2018.
 By September 17, 2018, all seven members of Québec debout had rejoined the Bloc Québécois caucus.

 Return to provincial politics

 On May 14, 2021, Ouellet announced her return to politics by creating a new provincial party: Climat Québec.
+She was a candidate in the 2023 Jean-Talon provincial by-election but she came in sixth place with only 1% of the vote.